 We decided to do beekeeping.
 Honey is quite expensive there so we knew it could bring in money, and we were in a climate that provided bees food all year round, so the girls could keep producing honey and it would be sustainable.
 I got straight to organizing it all.
 I met a Nepalese man who kept bees and he was willing to do the training.
 I wrote a grant and got some money to pay for everything.
 We got the program going and it was really rewarding to help these girls learn a skill and find a way to stay in school.

 I asked them if they needed any help, and they said they had just finished their Peace Corps service in Papua, New Guinea, and were traveling.
 I helped them find the bus and get something to eat, and over the next few hours, I got to know them a bit.
 Crazy as it sounds, I discovered that one of them, Mark, was from Minnesota and had gone to the same college I had, at the same time.
 He had long, curly below-the shoulder hair and looked like kind of a wild man.

 I told my Peace Corps friends, ‘I just met the guy I’m going to marry.’”

-The first week we were in New Mexico Mark tried to drag me out star gazing.
-I was always into astronomy and it’s great star watching there.
+The first week we were in New Mexico, Mark tried to drag me out stargazing.
+I was always into astronomy and it’s great star-watching there.
 But it was Friday night after a long week of teaching with Peace Corps and so I was dragging my feet.
-But he was very persistent and so we go out there and stumble through the dark.
+But he was very persistent, and so we go out there and stumble through the dark.
 It sounds so cheesy, but what truly happened was I looked up and said, ‘Oh Mark, look at that shooting star!’
-And then I look back down at him and there he is with this box and this ring.
+Then I look back down at him and there he is with this box and this ring.